Road Trip: Aspen to Glenwood Springs

 As the road leads higher into the mountains, it travels next to the path of the appropriately named transparent waters of the Crystal River.
 This Roaring Fork River tributary is primarily known as a great place to fish for crafty Colorado trout, sightsee, or go whitewater rafting or kayaking in the early part of the season.
 There are not any commercial guide companies on the Crystal, so if you need any equipment or expertise, check out Defiance River Outfitters located in Glenwood Springs when you get there.
-If you are so inclined and the river water levels are low enough, you can stop to take a soak at a natural hot spring called Penny Hot Springs – which is situated on the banks of the river.
+If you are so inclined and the river water levels are low enough, you can stop to take a soak at a natural hot spring called Penny Hot Springs – situated on the banks of the river.

-Fun Fact: The ‘marble’ from Marble was quarried to build many of the nation’s most precious monuments including the Lincoln Memorial, Tomb of the Unknown Soldier, and the interior of Colorado’s state capitol building.
+Fun Fact: The ‘marble’ from Marble was quarried to build many of the nation’s most precious monuments, including the Lincoln Memorial, Tomb of the Unknown Soldier, and the interior of Colorado’s state capitol building.

 Glenwood Springs Destination Activities

 Defiance is conveniently located a short 2.5-miles (5 minutes) from downtown Glenwood Springs in Glenwood Canyon.
-Situated on the Colorado River at Glenwood Canyon Resort, the location is ideal for those looking to stay and play, while being surrounded by the canyon’s natural beauty.
+Situated on the Colorado River at Glenwood Canyon Resort, the location is ideal for those looking to stay and play while being surrounded by the canyon’s natural beauty.

 Defiance Rafting offers commercial whitewater trips on the Colorado and Roaring Fork rivers.
-Guests can dial in their splash level by choosing one of the trips on the harder-hitting Shoshone section of the river which offers class III rapids, or by choosing one of the more family-friendly scenic floats on the downriver section of the Colorado or Roaring Fork rivers.
-Defiance also offers full day and private trips for those looking for a little extra time on the river, or a little extra attention.
+Guests can dial in their splash level by choosing one of the trips on the harder-hitting Shoshone section of the river, which offers class III rapids, or by choosing one of the more family-friendly scenic floats on the downriver section of the Colorado or Roaring Fork rivers.
+Defiance also offers full-day and private trips for those looking for a little extra time on the river or a little extra attention.

 If you have simplified life by staying at the resort, or you’re planning on spending some time in the area, swing by the Defiance boathouse to rent a stand-up paddleboard, tube, or inflatable kayak to take down to the private put-in on the river.
-This is also a great place to wade, sunbathe, or just relax near the water.
-Defiance has also partnered with Sunlight Ski and Bike in downtown Glenwood Springs to offer rentals on mountain bikes, cruisers, or e-bikes right from Defiance headquarters.
+This is also a great place to wade, sunbathe, or relax near the water.
+Defiance has also partnered with Sunlight Ski and Bike in downtown Glenwood Springs to rent mountain bikes, cruisers, or e-bikes right from Defiance headquarters.
 The location is perfectly situated to hop on one of the trails that go up or down the canyon, including riding down the riverside trail into downtown Glenwood Springs.

 Defiance River Outfitters (DRO)

-Upon arrival, you may be anxious to get out and stretch your legs before your trip on the river, or before going to the hot springs.
+Upon arrival, you may be anxious to get out and stretch your legs before your trip on the river or before going to the hot springs.
 Good news, Glenwood Springs has some great spots to hike!
 Listed below are just a few examples for the area:

 One of the big draws to the area is whitewater rafting on the Colorado River.
 With many other rivers and sections being affected by historic drought patterns across the Western US, the ways that we create power, water our crops, and recreate are being jeopardized.
 However, the stretch of the Colorado River in Glenwood Canyon has some of the biggest and oldest water rights on the river.
-This means that water through the Canyon is kept at high enough levels to support rafting, kayaking, fishing, and general relief from hot summer days.
-So, plan your trip now and come discover all that there is to do in Glenwood Springs!
+This means water through the Canyon is kept at high enough levels to support rafting, kayaking, fishing, and general relief from hot summer days.
+So, plan your trip now and discover all there is to do in Glenwood Springs!